Our rating(4.3/5)

 Square Appointments accepts all major cards in Australia, such as Visa, Mastercard, American Express, JCB and eftpos.

-Standard payouts reaching your bank account the following business day are free.
-Chargebacks are free and so are refunds.
+Standard payouts reaching your bank account the following business day are free, whereas instant transfers cost 1.5%.
+Chargebacks are free, but refunds cost the transaction fee originally charged.

-You can select whether it is a whole-day booking or timed slot, and optionally add physical products (e.g. if you’re selling a shampoo for your hairdresser client), set a discount or write a custom note applicable to the booking.
+You can select a whole-day booking or timed slot and add physical products (e.g. if you’re selling a shampoo for your hairdresser client), set a discount or write a custom note about the booking.

-After confirming this information, you can select if the client should receive a booking notification by text, email or both – and then the booking is added to the calendar.
+After confirming this information, you can add an SMS or email notification for the client – and then the booking is added to the calendar.

 Booking details in the Square Appointments app.